Smusoni/aws-cloud-practitioner-portfolio/projects/05-ec2-linux-server-devbox/cleanup.md

-# Cleanup — Launch a Cloud Server for a Freelance Developer
+# Cleanup — Cloud Server (EC2)

-## What must be deleted or disabled to stop charges
-- [ ] TODO
+## What was done
+- [x] Instance `terence-devbox` terminated after screenshots were saved
+- [x] Confirmed "Terminated" in the EC2 Instances list

 ## Cleanup performed on
-Date: TODO
+Date: (today)

 ## Verification
-> TODO: How did you confirm nothing is still billing? (e.g., resource list empty, Cost Explorer the next day)
+The instance shows "Terminated" and drops off the Instances list.
+No further charges.
+Confirm in Cost Explorer the next day that EC2 charges are zero.